Updated by Ryan Dube on June 19, 2017.

 You might be surprised to learn just how many people want to learn how to hack.
 The stereotype is that of the young college guy – a computer science major for sure – who spends his evenings and weekends writing up intricate hacking scripts to break into whatever computer system he can get his hands on.

-This is the natural evolution of such communities, and in time the scales will balance and men and women will hack side by side – but when searching for places to go online to learn how to hack, it’s important to remember that because demographics and the world itself is changing, what you’ll find at most of the hacker websites are also changing significantly as well.
+This is the natural evolution of such communities – but when searching for places to go online to learn how to hack, it’s important to remember that because demographics and the world itself is changing, what you’ll find at most of the hacker websites are also changing significantly as well.
 Platforms in use are shifting from computer-based to more mobile and tablet hacking efforts, there’s much greater emphasis on social networks and the many hacks that are possible there, and all of the other new technologies and hacker tools available.
 The sites that keep up with these changing times will survive, while those that are stuck in the decades-old mentality of hackerdom-gone-by are doomed to fail.

 Where You Can Go To Learn How To Hack Like a Pro

 There’s a caveat that I have to share before diving into these sites.
 Hacking isn’t a single subject that anyone can pick up overnight.
 In the title of this article, I mention hacking like a pro.
 This can not be accomplished after reading one article and visiting a few of these sites – the phrase is used to imply that in time and with lots of practice, you can in fact learn to hack like a pro.

 For our many readers that are already at that expert-hacker level, a few of these sites may not be for you.
 They may feel too simple and basic – for “script-kiddies” as some might say.
 The truth is, we all had to start somewhere, and these websites are offered as a starting point for those people just embarking down the wrote toward hackerdom.